shravank89/divvy-bikeshare-analytics-project-for-DTC/airflow/README.md

 - `input_directory`: Directory containing raw data
 - `output_directory`: Directory for transformed data

+### dbt Profiles
+- `profile.yml`: dbt profile configuration
+- `dbt_vars.yml`: dbt variable configuration

 ## Scheduling

-The master pipeline is configured for manual triggering (schedule_interval=None) with the ability to process historical data from April 2020 onwards.
+The master pipeline is configured for manual triggering (schedule_interval=@monthly) with the ability to process historical data from April 2020 onwards.
 Each sub-DAG inherits this configuration and can also be triggered independently if needed.

 ## Error Handling

 - All DAGs include retry mechanisms for transient failures
 - Email notifications on task failures
 - Comprehensive logging and error reporting

-## Development Guidelines

-1. Follow the existing DAG structure and naming conventions
-2. Ensure proper error handling and logging
-3. Test changes thoroughly in development environment
-4. Document any new variables or connections required
-5. Maintain backward compatibility when possible